mikesovic/MixviR/README.md

 ## Summary

-*MixviR* is a tool to help analyze, explore, and visualize high-throughput genomic data from samples that may contain mixed lineages of a given microbial taxon.
+*MixviR* is an R package designed to help analyze, explore, and visualize high-throughput genomic data from samples that may contain mixed lineages of a given microbial taxon.
 It was originally developed to analyze SARS-CoV-2 environmental (wastewater) samples, but can be applied to samples from any microbial taxon.
 It uses vcf-formatted input files along with reference genomic information to identify genetic variants (both at the DNA and amino acid level), and if provided optional input information about lineage-characteristic mutations, can estimate frequencies of target lineages within samples.

 ## Installation

-*MixviR* is currently available at https://github.com/mikesovic/MixviR and can be installed with... devtools::install_github("mikesovic/MixviR/MixviR_X.Y.Z"), after replacing X.Y.Z with the current version.
+### GitHub
+devtools::install_github("mikesovic/MixviR/MixviR_X.Y.Z")

+### CRAN

-It has also recently been submitted to CRAN, and once available there, it will be able to be installed with... install.packages("MixviR")
+*MixviR* was recently submitted to CRAN.
+Once available there, it will be able to be installed with... install.packages("MixviR")

 ## Usage